Areopaguaworkshop/AI-Subtitle-Editor/README.md

-# subtitle-readable_markdown
+# AI subtitle Editor

-The aim of this project is turn the subtitle into a readable markdown file with pictures by using AI, that is Large Language Model (LLM) promts.
+The aim of this project is turn the subtitle into a readable written file with slids by using AI, that is Large Language Model (LLM) promts.

 This is my personal project for [GCDFL](https://www.gcdfl.org/).
 The lectures will generate the cc.vtt or srt files.
 However, I want to make these files into readable markdown file for Chinese audience.